 The automatic maintenance that Windows 10 does is set for 2 am by default for everyone.
 That will be 2 am local time (or the time time you have set for Windows to follow, which can be quickly seen by looking at the notification tray, in the bottom right corner of your computer’s display).
-Why Windows has chosen to be 2 am is likely because it is what they worked out to be the most logical time when trying to deal with the average person in the world.
+Why Windows has chosen 2 am is likely because it is what they worked out was the most logical time for the average person.
 But that doesn’t mean it is going to be the best time for you as an incredibly unique individual who strives to be original.
-If you’re anything like me, 2 am won’t be a perfect time for it because your computer might consistently be on at 2 am—in fact, 2 am is when I do most of my best work because the home is finally quiet.
+If you’re anything like me, 2 am won’t be ideal because your computer might consistently be on at 2 am—in fact, 2 am is when I do most of my best work because the home is finally quiet.
 The automatic maintenance feature doesn’t work when the computer is off, so the idea of it being set to 2 am is so that the maintenance begins when you turn it on the next day.
 For it to work, the computer only needs to be idle or sleeping.
-If you use your computers regularly like I suspect most of our readers do, you might want to schedule it during your lunch break if you have a consistent lunch hour or something like that instead rather than when you first start using the computer in the morning.
+If you use your computers regularly, like I suspect our readers do, you might want to schedule it during your lunch break if you have a consistent lunch hour, or something similar, instead rather than when you first start using the computer in the morning.